Corporate governance: Other guidelines

-The investor-led organisation International Corporate Governance Network (ICGN) was set up by individuals centered around the ten largest pension funds in the world 1995.
+The investor-led organisation International Corporate Governance Network (ICGN) was set up by individuals centred around the ten largest pension funds in the world in 1995.
 The aim is to promote global corporate governance standards.
-The network is led by investors that manage 18 trillion dollars, and members are located in fifty different countries.
+The network is led by investors that manage US$77 trillion, and members are located in fifty countries.
 ICGN has developed a suite of global guidelines ranging from shareholder rights to business ethics.

 The World Business Council for Sustainable Development (WBCSD) has done work on corporate governance, particularly on accounting and reporting.
 In 2009, the International Finance Corporation and the UN Global Compact released a report, "Corporate Governance: the Foundation for Corporate Citizenship and Sustainable Business", linking the environmental, social and governance responsibilities of a company to its financial performance and long-term sustainability.

 Most codes are largely voluntary.
 An issue raised in the U.S. since the 2005 Disney decision is the degree to which companies manage their governance responsibilities; in other words, do they merely try to supersede the legal threshold, or should they create governance guidelines that ascend to the level of best practice.
 For example, the guidelines issued by associations of directors, corporate managers and individual companies tend to be wholly voluntary, but such documents may have a wider effect by prompting other companies to adopt similar practices.

 In 2021, the first ever international standard, ISO 37000, was published as guidance for good governance.
 The guidance places emphasis on purpose which is at the heart of all organizations, i.e. a meaningful reason to exist.
 Values inform both the purpose and the way the purpose is achieved.